-The givers are always looking for ways to help another person whether it’s by giving of themselves physically, emotionally, financially or relationally.
-When our children were young we wanted to teach them about the word “benevolent” which means to give to another without expecting any financial or appreciative gain.
+The givers are always looking for ways to help another person whether it’s by giving of themselves physically, emotionally, financially, or relationally.
+When our children were young, we wanted to teach them about the word “benevolent” which means to give to another without expecting any financial or appreciative gain.
 When they were teens, we took them down to the inner city to a place called “Baloney Joes,” where the homeless find shelter and a hot meal.
-Our kids volunteered in serving those meals and even though they were not expecting anything in return they were surprised to be blessed by the sincere appreciation from the people they served.
+Our kids volunteered in serving those meals.
+Even though they were not expecting anything in return, they were surprised to be blessed by the sincere appreciation from the people they served.
 It was then that they learned about the blessing of giving.
-As our children grew into adults they chose careers that minister to and help others.
-The world needs more “disinterested benevolence,” the kind of example that Jesus gave of His life.
+As our children grew into adults, they chose careers that minister to and help others.
+The world needs more “disinterested benevolence,” the kind of example that Jesus gave with His life.

 Many couples find separation in their marriage because one of them is a giver and one is a taker.
-The giver works hard towards having a good relationship and carries the main load of life while the taker tags along, never happy and always wanting more.
-The takers are selfish, vain and greedy while the givers are selfless, contented and sharing.
-The Dead Sea is the Dead Sea, because it continually received and never gives.
+The giver works hard towards having a good relationship and carries the main load of life while the taker tags along, never happy, and always wanting more.
+The takers are selfish, vain, and greedy while the givers are selfless, contented, and sharing.
+The Dead Sea is the Dead Sea because it continually received and never gave.

-One day we were making our regular pastoral visits to church members and when we called ahead to make our next visit, the husband surprisingly blurted out on the phone, “we were just going to have some strawberry shortcake but we don’t have enough for you.”
-When we arrived the wife tried to politely offer us some strawberries and of course we hesitated as to how to answer.
+One day we were making our regular pastoral visits to church members.
+When we called ahead to make our next visit, the husband surprisingly blurted out on the phone, “We were just going to have some strawberry shortcake but we don’t have enough for you.”
+When we arrived, the wife tried to politely offer us some strawberries, and of course, we hesitated as to how to answer.
 A giver would share their last strawberry but a taker would begrudge parting with even one berry.